 Getting around: The main roads are usually well maintained, but being very busy, driving could be quite dangerous.
 The buses are inexpensive and allow the transport of surfboards at no extra charge.
 Renting a car for a week costs on average € 160 (Auto Jardim).
 Since most of the spots are close to large sandy beaches, be careful not to get stuck with your car.

 Accommodation and food: Unless it is high season (June-September), finding accommodation between Baleal and Peniche is very easy (ask at “Tourismo” or “Pensaos” in the old town of Rua Jose Estevao).
-Particularly recommended are the residencial maciel and residencial marisqueira accommodations, which offer double rooms for around € 25 per double room.
+Particularly recommended are the Residencial Maciel and Residencial Marisqueira accommodations, which offer double rooms for around € 25.
 An average meal costs around € 7.

-Nature and culture: Don't miss Obidos, the fortified city to the west.
-Treat yourself to a trip to the Berlenga Islands National Park, characterized by numerous birds and seabeds perfect for snorkeling.
+Nature and culture: Don’t miss Obidos, the fortified city to the west.
+Treat yourself to a trip to the Berlenga Islands National Park, characterized by numerous birds and seafloors perfect for snorkeling.

 Dangers and nuisances: Apart from the rocks and a little localism in Molho Leste and Lagide, the climate in the water is friendly.
 Pay attention to the left of Supertubos, recommended only for more experienced surfers.

-Practical advice: There are 2 well-stocked surf shops in Peniche.
+Tips: There are 2 well-stocked surf shops in Peniche.
 Bodyboarding is a very common reality in this area, in fact most of the spots are crowded with Bodyboarders.
-There are no Big Wave Riding spots, so you don't need to carry a gun board with you.
-Ericeira is about an hour's drive from the south.
+There are no Big Wave Riding spots, so you don’t need to carry a gun with you.
+Ericeira is about an hour’s drive from the south.

 The tariff does not include